Ilan-GG/Hackathon_Guadalahacks/README.md

 # Hackathon Guadalahacks Project 🌍

+**Sponsored by HERE Technologies**

-This repository contains a geospatial data processing pipeline for Points of Interest (POI) validation and classification for HERE Technologies Company, developed during the **Guadalahacks Hackathon**.
-The system validates POI locations against street networks using satellite imagery and geometric analysis.
+This repository contains a geospatial data validation system developed for HERE Technologies during the **Guadalahacks Hackathon**.
+The project focuses on automating quality assurance for Points of Interest (POI) data by validating their positional accuracy and attributes against HERE’s street network and satellite imagery.

 ## 📌 Project Description